Nonprogrammable VP Shunt: Information for Children, Teens, and Young Adults

 About your nonprogrammable VP shunt settings

 The amount of CSF your VP shunt drains depends on its pressure setting.
-With a nonprogrammable VP shunt, your neurosurgeon will choose the pressure setting before the shunt is placed.
-The setting can’t be changed after the nonprogrammable VP shunt is in place.
+With a nonprogrammable VP shunt, your neurosurgeon will choose the pressure setting before they place the shunt.
+The setting cannot be changed after the nonprogrammable VP shunt is in place.

-Your nurse will give you a wallet card that states you have hydrocephalus and a nonprogrammable VP shunt.
+Your nurse will give you a wallet card that says you have hydrocephalus and a nonprogrammable VP shunt.
+You can also print it from Hydrocephalus With Shunt (Wallet Card).
 Carry the card with you at all times.
 If you need emergency medical care, show it to the medical workers.

 You should always wear a MedicAlert bracelet or necklace that says you have hydrocephalus and a nonprogrammable VP shunt.
-If you’re ever seriously ill or hurt and need medical help, it will tell emergency services workers about your VP shunt.
+This will help emergency service workers care for you if you’re ever badly ill or hurt and need medical help.

 You can buy a MedicAlert bracelet or necklace at most drug stores.
-For more information, visit the MedicAlert website at www.medicalert.org.
+You can also ask a member of your care team for an application.
+Visit the MedicAlert website at www.medicalert.org to learn more.

-Tell your neurosurgeon if you have peritonitis or diverticulitis requiring emergency surgery or antibiotic treatment.
+Tell your neurosurgeon if you have peritonitis or diverticulitis.
+Peritonitis (PAYR-ih-tuh-NY-tis) is swelling in the lining of your abdomen.
+Diverticulitis (DY-ver-TIH-kyoo-LY-tis) is swelling in the lining of your colon.
+You may need emergency surgery or antibiotic treatment.

 Wear a helmet to lower your risk of head injury, if needed.
 Ask your neurosurgeon for specific guidelines on wearing a helmet.

-• You have warning signs that your nonprogrammable VP shunt isn’t working properly.
+• You have warning signs that your nonprogrammable VP shunt is not working.
 These signs include:

-• Increased head size and bulging soft spot in infants
+• Increased head size and bulging soft spot in baby’s head.

-• A headache that doesn’t get better after resting or taking medication
+• A headache that does not get better after resting or taking medicine.

 • Problems seeing, such as: